hldnova/platform/query/docs/SPEC.md

 4. For each rowKey, columnKey pair, the appropriate value is determined from the input table by the valueCol.
 If no value is found, the value is set to `null`.

+[IMPL#353](https://github.com/influxdata/platform/issues/353) Null value support is required to complete this function as specified.
 [IMPL#323](https://github.com/influxdata/platform/query/issues/323) Add function that makes it easy to get all fields as columns given a set of tags.

 #### Join